taufanAli65/social-media-todo-api/README.md

 - `GET /content`: Get all contents (admin only) and get all contents managed or assigned to the user (for user)
 - `POST /content`: Add new content (admin only)
 - `POST /content/assign`: Assign user to manage content (admin only)
+- `GET /content/:userID`: Get all contents managed or assigned to the user
+- `GET /content/:status`: Get all contents, sort by status (done, on-progress, assigned, unassigned) (admin only)

 ### On Development

 #### Content

-- `GET /content/:userID`: Get all contents managed or assigned to the user
-- `GET /content/:status`: Get all contents, sort by status (done, on-progress, assigned, unassigned)
 - `GET /content/:userID/:status`: Get all contents managed or assigned to the user, sort by status (done, on-progress, assigned)
 - `GET /content/due`: Get all contents that already due
 - `GET /content/:contentID`: Get spesific content